dOpensource/dsiprouter/docs/carrier_groups.rst

 Carrier Groups
 ^^^^^^^^^^^^^^

-The Carrier Group section of dSIPRouter allows you to define which carriers will be used to provide Internet service (aka ISP) for your VOIP (voice over IP) services.
+The Carrier Group section of dSIPRouter allows you to define which carriers will be used to provide Internet service (aka ISP) for your VOIP (Voice Over IP) services.
 Carrier groups support IP Authentication and Username/Password authentication.
+Below is ans example of a carrier groups list.

 .. image:: images/carrier_groups.png
         :align: center